knipferrc/pikture/README.md

-# refile
+# Pikture

-A file manager to refile your files
+A simple image viewer